magnus-madsen/advprog/src/week1.md

 **Hint:** The Herbrand Base will be large.
 You may want to write them up in a table.

+**Note**: You do not have to submit the complete table.
+An excerpt is sufficient.

 **Exercise 01.08**: Given the Datalog program:

 ```datalog